nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    does not wish to edit.
 8. `ActivityEditCommand#updateCostAndCostList` and `ActivityEditCommand#validateCostListAndInvolvedList` are called to
    create a list of costs and validate them.
 These costs are necessary to recreate the activity after deleting it.
+9. `ActivityEditCommand#checkIfNoChangesMade` checks all details of the edited activity.
+If none of them are different from the old activity, an `InvalidDataException` is thrown and a message is printed using `TextUI#printlnMessage` to inform the user that no changes were made to the activity.
-9. `ActivityEditCommand#addAllActivityCost` is called to add the respective costs to each `Person` object involved in the activity.
+10. `ActivityEditCommand#addAllActivityCost` is called to add the respective costs to each `Person` object involved in the activity.
       - A dummy activity unique identifier that cannot be used by any other activity is when adding these costs.
-10. `Session#removeActivity()` method is invoked to remove `oldActivity` from the list of activities stored.
+11. `Session#removeActivity()` method is invoked to remove `oldActivity` from the list of activities stored.
-11. A new `Activity` object is created using the new activity details and stored as `newActivity`.
+12. A new `Activity` object is created using the new activity details and stored as `newActivity`.
-12. `Session#addActivity` is called to add `newActivity` to the session.
+13. `Session#addActivity` is called to add `newActivity` to the session.
-13. `ActivityEditCommand#updateDummyActivityIdsInActivityCosts` is called on the session to update all dummy activity unique identifiers added by `ActivityEditCommand#addAllActivityCost` to the `activityId` of the old activity.
+14. `ActivityEditCommand#updateDummyActivityIdsInActivityCosts` is called on the session to update all dummy activity unique identifiers added by `ActivityEditCommand#addAllActivityCost` to the `activityId` of the old activity.
-14. `Manager#saveProfile` is called to save the changes to the local storage file.
+15. `Manager#saveProfile` is called to save the changes to the local storage file.
-15. The `ActivityCreateCommand` object then prints a message indicating that an activity has been successfully edited with `TextUi#printlnMessage`.
+16. The `ActivityCreateCommand` object then prints a message indicating that an activity has been successfully edited with `TextUi#printlnMessage`.

 ### View an activity